douglasgreen/outlines/language/esperanto/wordlist.en.md

 geografia - geographical
 geografio - geography
 geopolitika - geopolitical
-george - (skip, not an Esperanto word) germana - German
+germana - German
 Germanio - Germany
 ĝia - its
 ĝi - it
 ĝisdatigi - to update
 ĝisdatigo - update
-ĝisdi - (skip, not an Esperanto word) ĝis - until gli - (skip, not an Esperanto word) globa - global google - (skip, not an Esperanto word) gotika - Gothic grado - degree graduala - gradual
+ĝis - until
+globa - global
+gotika - Gothic
+grado - degree
+graduala - gradual